 The first step in deploying the vAPV virtual machine on Citrix XenServer is to download the .rar containing the XVA file to your local system.
-Next, you must run the "Import" from within the XenCenter.
+Next, run the "Import" from within XenCenter.
 Detailed steps are as follows:

-- 1. Please contact the Array Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
-Download the .rar file containing the .xva image. - 3.
+- 1. Please contact Array Networks Customer Support (Email: support@arraynetworks.com) for download instructions. - 2.
+Download the Array vAPV .rar file containing the .xva image. - 3.
 Open the .rar file by using the WinRAR archiver and extract the Array vAPV file package ending with .xva. - 4.
-From the "File" menu, select "Import".
+From the "File" menu in XenCenter, select "Import".
 (This will start the "XVA import" wizard.) - 5.
 In the "Import Source" pane, locate the XVA file using the "Browse" button.
-For example, the XVA file is in the path "\MyDocuments\Work\Virtualization\<vAPV_XVA_filename>". - Click "Next" to open the "Home server" pane, and select the home server on which the Virtual Machine should be run.

-- 7. Click "Next" to open the "Storage" pane, and select the storage repository to store the virtual disks for the new Virtual Machine. - 8.
+For example, "\MyDocuments\Work\Virtualization\<vAPV\XVA\filename>". - 6.
+Click "Next" to open the "Home server" pane, and select the home server on which the Virtual Machine should be run. - 7.
+Click "Next" to open the "Storage" pane, and select the storage repository to store the virtual disks for the new Virtual Machine. - 8.
 Click "Import >" to prepare the importing process. - 9.
-In the "Network" pane, add or delete any existing networks. - 10.
-Click "Next" to open the "Finish" screen. - 11.
-Select the check box at the bottom of the "Finish" pane to start the Virtual Machine as soon as the import process is over. - 12.
-The Virtual Machine would be deployed and started automatically.
+In the "Network" pane, add, modify or delete virtual network interfaces as required. - 10.
+Click "Next" to open the "Finish" screen.

+- 11. Select the check box at the bottom of the "Finish" pane to start the vAPV Virtual Machine as soon as the import process is over. - 12.
+The vAPV Virtual Machine will be deployed and started automatically.